 I strongly believe workshops or courses on bullying should be mandatory for teachers.
 Not only does the student who reports the incident have a lot of responsibilities, but so do the teachers.

 Encourage students who are uncomfortable approaching a teacher or administrator about bullying to do so in pairs.

 Below, Mara Broad, a George Street Beyond the Hurt member states:

-Make sure students know that bystanders who take part in the bullying behaviour will face consequences for actions.
+Make sure students know that bystanders who take part in the bullying behaviour will face consequences for their actions as well.

 Have assigned students help monitor the hallways and hidden areas of the school at least several times a week.

-Bruce Van Stone is an educator at George Street Middle School in Fredericton, New Brunswick.
+Bruce Van Stone is an educator at George Street Middle School in Fredericton, NB.
 You can contact Bruce at firstname.lastname@example.org.